russelljjarvis/teiili/docs/scripts/Getting started.rst

 .. warning:: Curently the master branch is broken, please use dev by doing `git checkout dev`.

-- Create a virtual environment using [conda](https://conda.io/docs/user-guide/install/index.html)
+- Create a virtual environment using conda_

 .. code-block:: bash

     conda create --name myenv python=3.5

 .. note:: Replace myenv with the desired name for your virtual environment

-  If you want to use a specific version, as needed e.g. to use [CTXLCTL](http://ai-ctx.gitlab.io/ctxctl/index.html) add the particular python version to the conda environment
+- If you want to use CTXCTL_ add the particular python version to the conda environment

 .. code-block:: bash